 Launched in August 2020 in the wake of George Floyd’s murder and the Black Lives Matter protests, the Racial Justice Fellows Program is a joint initiative between the Colin Powell School and CCNY’s Black Studies Program, based in the Division of Humanities and the Arts.
-As it embarks upon its second year, the Racial Justice Fellows Program will continue to place students at the center of efforts to create systemic change, creating a pipeline for students to become deeply involved in antiracist movements.
+The fellowship places students at the center of efforts to work on systemic change, creating a pipeline for them to become deeply involved in antiracist movements.
 By supporting fellows financially and programmatically, we will cultivate a new generation of leaders who can help build a more just and equitable society.

-Fellows will receive a $5,550 stipend for approved summer internships.
+Fellows will receive a $5,550 Summer Internship Stipend for approved summer internships.

 In addition to the workshops, fellows will be expected to attend CCNY public events focused on racial justice.

 Students will be supported in their applications to summer internships at nonprofit organizations and government agencies working on racial justice and equity.
 They will not be assigned to organizations, but will be guided through the application process and connected with partner organizations.
 Fellows are encouraged to think about the particular issues that they want to tackle and the organizations where they would like to intern.